 You'll need to create an OAuth 2.0 client for your Identity Cloud Platform project.
 Identity Cloud uses the OAuth 2.0 client ID when requesting an OAuth 2.0 access token.

 Refer to the Google Cloud Platform documentation for guidance on setting up OAuth 2.0.
 When creating the OAuth 2.0 client, make sure you select your Identity Cloud project.
-If this is your first time creating a client ID, you will also need to configure your consent screen as shown in
+If this is your first time creating a client ID, you will also need to configure your consent screen as shown in the User Consent section in the Google documentation.

 Use the following configuration for Identity Cloud: